Isoperimetric inequality for Finsler manifolds with non-negative Ricci curvature

-A curve $\gamma:[0,l]\to M$ is called geodesics if it minimizes the length and its speed is constant.
-We point out that, if $\gamma:[0,l]\to M$ is a geodesics, in general the reverse curve $t\mapsto \gamma_{l-t}$ may fail to be a geodesics due to the possible irreversibility of the manifold.
-We will denote by $\Geo(X)$ the set of geodesics with domain the interval $[0,1]$.
-Like in the reversible setting, if $\gamma\in\Geo(X)$ is a geodesics, it holds that
+A curve $\gamma:[0,l]\to X$ is called minimal geodesic if it minimizes the length and its speed is constant.
+We point out that, if $\gamma:[0,l]\to X$ is a minimal geodesic, in general the reverse curve $t\mapsto \gamma_{l-t}$ may fail to be a geodesic due to the possible irreversibility of the manifold.
+We will denote by $\Geo(X)$ the set of minimal geodesic with domain the interval $[0,1]$.
+Like in the reversible setting, if $\gamma\in\Geo(X)$ is a minimal geodesic, it holds that

-in this case the condition $t\leq s$ cannot be lifted.
-In the case when the boundary is not empty, we will require some convexity, namely, that for all points $x,y\in X\backslash\partial X$, and for all geodesics $\gamma$ connecting $x$ to $y$, we have that $\gamma$ does not touch the boundary.
+in this case the condition $t\leq s$ cannot be lifted. \begin{definition} Let $(X,F)$ be a Finsler manifold with boundary.
+We say that $\partial X$ is locally forward convex, if and only if, for all points $x,y\in X\backslash\partial X$, and for all minimal geodesic $\gamma$ connecting $x$ to $y$, we have that $\gamma$ does not touch the boundary. \end{definition}

 Given a submanifold $Y\subset X$, we can identify the tangent bundle $TY$ as a subset of $TX$ via the standard immersion.
 With this notation, we can restrict the Finsler structure $F$ to $TY$; clearly, $F|_{TY}$ satisfies Definition~\ref{defn:finsler}.
 Regarding the reversibility constant and the distance, one immediately sees that